Photo series come in a variety of interesting styles. But why do photographers love them so much?

 It can be difficult to photograph the same location in different circumstances.
 The weather, lighting, and temperature can all get in the way.

-Fortunately, this challenge won’t hinder your progress if you treat it like a simple, skill-strengthening obstacle.
+But this challenge won’t hinder your progress if you treat it like a simple, skill-strengthening obstacle.

 This photo series might come in handy if you’re a travel photographer.